PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 Prior to servo installation, it is recommended to use the sandpaper to rough the side of the servo facing the servo cover.
 During final installation, put a drop of Foamtac between the servo and the cover.
 This will prevent the servo from moving once installed.

 The servos on the RD2 are connected to control surfaces with adjustable servo linkages.
-The instructions will note that each servo installation will have a speciifc length of linkage included in the kit.
+The RD2 instructions will note that each control surface will use a specific length of linkage included in the kit.
+Make sure to measure each linkage before installation to make sure that it is the right length linkage for that control surface.
-It's very important to align the servos such that the mechanical range of the servo is well aligned with the mechanical range of the control surface -- this means that at the servo center point, the servo arm is roughly centered, and so is the control surface.
+It's very important to align the servos such that the mechanical range of the servo is well aligned with the mechanical range of the control surface.
+This means that at the servo center point, the servo arm is roughly centered, and so is the control surface.
+It might not be possible to get this alignment perfect, but the basic goal is to get the servo arm as close to 90 degrees as possible, and the control surface as close to centered as possible.
+Any remaining offset will be adjusted out in software.

 The following steps can be used to perform servo alignment
-1. With the servo by itself, not in the airplane, use the servo tester to move the servo to its center point
+1. Begin with the servo outside of the airplane
+2. Use the servo tester to move the servo to its center point
-2. Install the servo horn with the included retaining screw, taking care to align the horn to extend 90 degrees out on the correct side of the servo.
+3. Install the servo horn with the included retaining screw, taking care to align the horn to extend 90 degrees out on the correct side of the servo
-3. Install the servo in the servo pocket
+4. Install the servo in the servo pocket on the airplane
-4. Install the linkage, and twist to adjust it such that the control surface is as close to centered as possible
+5. Install the linkage, and twist to adjust it such that the control surface is as close to centered as possible

 :: note
 When installing the servo horn on the servo, the horn will likely not sit exactly at a 90 degree angle to the servo due to the teeth on the servo shaft forcing it to only be installed at certain angles.